sierrafromcalifornia/Film-Analysis-Project/README.md

 ## Methods & Results

-I use descriptive analysis to show (1) the most frequented genres in top films and which genres prove most profitable, (2) the studios that most frequently produce top films, and (3) the storytellers most represented in hit films.
+I use descriptive analysis to show:
+* The most frequented genres in top films and which genres prove most profitable
+* The studios that most frequently produce top films
+* The storytellers most represented in hit films

 Due to the datasets used and their current nature, I'm confident these findings will prove relevant as Microsoft starts their new studio.
-There are many more ways we can deepen our analysis to prove even more insightful with more time and access to more data.
+There are many more ways we can deepen our analysis to prove even more insightful with more time and access to additional data.

 ### Genres Held in the Highest Regard
 ![graph1](./images/visual_top_genre.png)